flipacholas/Architecture-of-consoles/articles/virtual-boy.Rmd.md

 - **Active Display 2**: Same as before but now the other Display unit is operating.
 - **Drawing idle**: A period where none of the LEDs are operating and the angular velocity of the mirror is unstable.

 This cycle is repeated 50 times per second (hence the 50 Hz refresh rate).
 That means that for every frame, the CPU and GPU would have around 10ms worth of time to update the picture that the user will see.
 In reality, Nintendo's engineers implemented something more sophisticated.
 Again, I'll try to explain this with more depth in the 'Graphics' section.
-But for now I hoped you got a good understanding of how the Virtual Boy cleverly managed to produce a picture with inexpensive hardware.
+But for now, I hope you got a good understanding of how the Virtual Boy cleverly managed to produce a picture with inexpensive hardware.

-`r close_tabs()`
+#### Some comments {.tabs-close}

 This has been a quick explanation of how optics can turn a single vertical line into a picture.
 If you own or have read about the Virtual Boy before, you may be wondering when the three-dimensional imagery takes place.
-I just want to make it clear that none of the previous explanation have a connection with that effect.
+I just want to make it clear that none of the previous explanations have a connection with that effect.
 I'm mentioning this because in the past I've seen many places arguing that the oscillating mirrors are the cause of the 'depth perception', however, with all the information I've gathered in this study, I don't think that claim is accurate.

 That being said, I think it's time we discuss the 3D phenomenon...